AntoniosRaptakis/Forecasting-the-House-prices/README.md

 We must not ignore the corellation between continuous variables, which can be checked using the linear correlation.

 Here, I will use the pearson method to check the correlation between the independent variables of the predictive model that I will build and the target (or dependent) variable.
+In the jupyter-notebook I have applied other tests as well.

 Before I check the correlation as described above, I will drop some more columns that I do not need.